Watnick Lab 08/2025

 Our laboratory is located in the Division of Infectious Diseases at Boston Children’s Hospital and affiliated with Harvard Medical School Departments of Pediatrics and Microbiology.
-We explore transcriptional regulation of bacterial metabolism, the interactions of commensal and pathogenic microbes with the host intestine, innate immunity and metabolism.
+We explore transcriptional regulation of bacterial metabolism and the interactions of commensal and pathogenic microbes with the host intestine, innate immunity and metabolism.

 We use intestinal pathogens and commensal microbes to generate hypotheses in the genetically tractable model host Drosophila melanogaster and then test these hypotheses in mammalian models.
 Our focus is the development of strategies to manipulate bacterial metabolism, amplify the beneficial effects of intestinal microbes, and prevent the deleterious effects of pathogens.